-Argon (Ar) is a monatomic, colorless, odorless, tasteless and nontoxic gas, present in the atmosphere at a concentration of 0.934 % by volume.
+Argon (Ar) is a monatomic, colourless, odourless, tasteless, and non-toxic gas, present in the atmosphere at a concentration of 0.934 % by volume.
 Argon is a member of a special group of gases known as the rare, noble, or inert gases.
 Other gases in this group are helium, neon, krypton, xenon and radon.
-They are monatomic gases with a totally filled outermost shell of electrons.
-The terms noble and inert have been used to indicate that their ability to chemically interact with other materials is extremely weak.
+These gases are monatomic gases with a totally filled outermost shell of electrons.
+The terms noble and inert have been used to indicate that the ability of these gases to chemically interact with other materials is extremely weak.
 All members of this group emit light when electrically excited.
 Argon produces a pale blue violet light.

-Normal boiling point of argon is -185.9 deg C. The gas is approximately 1.4 times as heavy as air and is slightly soluble in water.
+Normal boiling point of argon is -185.9 deg C. The gas is around 1.39 times as heavy as air and is slightly soluble in water.
 Freezing point is -199.3 deg C which is only a few degrees lower than its normal boiling point.
-Properties of argon are at Tab 1.
+Properties of argon are given in Tab 1.

-Argon, besides its chemical designation Ar, is sometimes referred to as PLAR (pure liquid argon) or CLAR (crude liquid argon).
-Crude argon is usually thought of as an intermediate product in a facility that makes pure argon, but it may be a final product for some lower capacity air separation plants which ship it to larger facilities for final purification.
+Argon, besides its chemical name Ar, is sometimes referred to as PLAR (pure liquid argon) or CLAR (crude liquid argon).
+Crude argon is normally thought of as an intermediate product in a facility which makes pure argon, but it can be a final product for some lower capacity air separation plants which dispatch it to larger facilities for final purification.
 Commercial quantities of argon can also be produced in conjunction with the manufacture of ammonia.

-Pure argon, and argon mixed with various other gases, is used as a shield gas in TIG welding (tungsten inert gas welding) which uses a non-consumable tungsten electrode, and in MIG (metal inert gas welding) which employs a consumable wire feed electrode.
+Pure argon, as well as argon mixed with various other gases, is used as a shield gas in TIG welding (tungsten inert gas welding) which uses a non-consumable tungsten electrode, and in MIG (metal inert gas) welding which employs a consumable wire feed electrode.
 The function of the shielding gas is to protect the electrode and the weld pool against the oxidizing effect of air.

-Hydrogen (H2) is a colorless, odorless, tasteless, flammable and nontoxic gas at atmospheric temperatures and pressures.
+Hydrogen (H2) is a colourless, odourless, tasteless, flammable and non-toxic gas at atmospheric temperature and pressure.
 It is the most abundant element in the universe, but is almost absent from the atmosphere as individual molecules in the upper atmosphere can gain high velocities during collisions with heavier molecules, and become ejected from the atmosphere.
 It is still quite abundant on earth, but as part of compounds such as water.

 Hydrogen has the lowest boiling point of any element except helium.
-When cooled to its boiling point (-252.76 deg C), hydrogen becomes a transparent, odorless liquid that is only one-fourteenth as heavy as water.
+When cooled to its boiling point (-252.76 deg C), hydrogen becomes a transparent, odourless liquid which is only one-fourteenth as heavy as water.
 Liquid hydrogen is not corrosive or particularly reactive.
-When converted from liquid to gas, hydrogen expands approximately 840 times.
+When converted from liquid to gas, hydrogen expands around 840 times.
 Its low boiling point and low density result in liquid hydrogen spills dispersing rapidly.
-Properties of hydrogen are at Tab 1.
+Properties of hydrogen are given in Tab 1.

 The most common large scale process for manufacturing hydrogen is steam reforming of hydrocarbons.
 Other methods used for hydrogen production include generation by partial oxidation of coal or hydrocarbons, electrolysis of water, recovery of byproduct hydrogen from electrolytic cells used to produce chlorine and other products, and dissociation of ammonia.
 Hydrogen is also recovered for internal use and sale from various refinery and chemical streams, typically purge gas, tail gas, fuel gas or other contaminated or low-valued streams.
 Purification methods include pressure swing adsorption (PSA), cryogenic separation and membrane gas separation.

-Hydrogen is produced by dissociation of ammonia at about 982 deg C with the aid of a catalyst – which results in a mix of 75 % hydrogen and 25 % mononuclear nitrogen (N rather than N2).
+Hydrogen is produced by dissociation of ammonia at around 982 deg C with the aid of a catalyst.
+This results in a mix of 75 % hydrogen and 25 % mono-nuclear nitrogen (N rather than N2).
 The mix is used as a protective atmosphere for applications during bright annealing of cold rolled coils and strips.
-Hydrogen is also used as a reducing agent in the manufacture of iron.
+Hydrogen is also used as a reducing agent in the production of direct reduced iron (DRI).

-Hydrogen is mixed with inert gases to obtain a reducing atmosphere, which is required for many applications in the steel industry, such as in laboratories, heat treating steel and welding.
-It is often used in annealing stainless steel alloys and magnetic steel alloys.
+Hydrogen is mixed with inert gases to obtain a reducing atmosphere, which is needed for many applications in the steel industry, such as in laboratories, heat treating steel, and welding.
+It is frequently used in annealing stainless steel alloys and magnetic steel alloys.

-Large quantities of hydrogen are used to purify argon that contains trace amounts of oxygen, using catalytic combination of the oxygen and hydrogen followed by removal of the resulting water.
+Large quantities of hydrogen are used to purify argon which contains trace amounts of oxygen, using catalytic combination of the oxygen and hydrogen followed by removal of the resulting water.